Intermesh/groupoffice-docs/install/config.rst

    zpush2_loglevel       int     Set to 32 to generate debugging info in log/z-push.log vmail_path            string  Customize where mail is stored.
-Defaults to "/var/mail/vhosts/" custom_css_url        string  URL to stylesheet to load in the web interface.
+Defaults to "/var/mail/vhosts/" custom_css_url        string  URL to stylesheet to load in the web interface. email_enable_labels  bool    Enable labels for e-mail if IMAP server supports it
    ====================  ======  ===========

 Recommended PHP settings